 Do a Bit at a Time Or a Lot All at Once

 Annual deck maintenance should be an annual routine.
 It will help you keep on top of

 things and then you will never have to do a major overhaul.

-If you incorporate annual deck maintenance into your routine you'll spend just a little extra time each spring or fall maintaining it and more time enjoying it!
+If you incorporate annual deck maintenance into your routine, you will spend a little extra time each spring or fall maintaining it but more more time enjoying it!